DeFiGeek-Community/landing-page/content/blog/development-report-nov-2022.md

 For new community members the dashboard makes it easier to instantly understand and catch up with overall community status.

-A prototype can be found [here](http://txjp.s3-website-ap-northeast-1.amazonaws.com/).
+A prototype can be found here [http://dashboard.defigeek.xyz/](http://dashboard.defigeek.xyz/ "http://dashboard.defigeek.xyz/").

 Currently, we are developing and checking the operation in a private repository, but as soon as we confirm stable operation and license of the source code, it will be released as OSS, and to be open for your Commit.